jerabaul29/Cylinder2DFlowControlDRLParallel/README.md

 The main script for launching trainings is the **script_launch_parallel.sh** script.
 It takes care of both launching simulation servers, and launching the parallel training.
 Launching the scripts takes a few minutes, be a bit patient with it :) .

-The recommended method of execution is with the docker container, provided at XX (careful, this is several GB in size).
+The recommended method of execution is with the docker container, provided at ** https://folk.uio.no/jeanra/Informatics/cylinder2dflowcontrol_Parallel_v1.tar** (careful, this is several GB in size).
 This will make sure that all packages are available in the right versions.

 Docker explanations are available in the **Docker** folder.
 See **README_container.md** for a simple, general introduction to docker.
 See the **Code_Location_use_docker_Fenics_Tensorforce_parallel.md** file for explanations on how to get the docker container, and run the code inside of it.
 Once you are familiar with how the code works, you should use the **script_launch_parallel.sh** to launch the servers and clients for you automatically.